redhat-cop/infra.aap_configuration/CONVERSION_GUIDE.md

 ## Connection and Global Variables

-These are the variables that are used to connecto the platfrom and are the same accross all Roles.
-Various environment variables can be used as specfied by their module collections, but it is recomended to use ansible vars as they can be homogonized to be single variables.
+These are the variables that are used to connect the platform and are the same across all Roles.
+Various environment variables can be used as specified by their module collections, but it is recommended to use ansible vars as they can be homogenized to be single variables.

 ### Connection Variables